svrajadba/nmondatacollect/README.md

 1) Get the <nmonbase> directory remote mounted.
 If needed grant 777 permission to all the directory in the nmonbase.

-2) Install ksh,nmcli,nmon binary alone in the client server.
+2) Install ksh,nmcli,nmon,nfs-utils binary alone in the client server.

 3) Create the below directory